Patanouk/Kubernetes-bash-script/udemy/Section3/Section3-Scheduling.md

 By default, Docker doesn't have any memory and resources limits
 If not specified in yaml file, the pod has no resource limits either

+!!!You can create a `LimitRange` object!!! to specify default limit values for your containers

 Of course, can be specifed in the yaml file
 See [pod-resources.yaml](pod-resources-definition.yaml)